 He leaned in again, closer than close, mere millimeters separated their mouths as he tilted his head off to one side threatening her with a kiss.
 “I’m the guy who what?”

 Being the sneaky little rabbit that she was, Kandy slid her fingers into his hair and pulled him into that kiss he had been holding over her just to buy herself some time.
 Right before she was about to moan into his mouth, she pushed back on his chest ending it and causing him to laugh.

 “You’re the guy who has made the food I have loved so fuckin’ much.”
 A simple yet powerful sentiment.
 Kandy sighed with a bit of frustration.
 “I know that’s gotta sound like not a big deal to you.
 I’m sure people tell you all the time about how good it all is.
 But for what it was for me, to know that you were the one it all came from, trips me out.”

-It was nice to watch her thinking begin to change, or rather that she had begun opening up to all the possibilities of what went into them meeting today.
-He had his suspicions about her, but she seemed so stubborn about refusing to acknowledge even the potential for some kind of serendipitous or magical happening that he almost had started to doubt his hypothesis.
+It was nice to watch her thinking begin to change, or rather that she had begun opening up to all the possibilities of what went into their meeting today.
+He had his suspicions about her, but she seemed so stubborn about refusing to acknowledge how this serendipitous or magical happening also could be looked at as proof that this was for the long-term, rather than some flash in the pan type of fling.
 With where this conversation seemed to be headed, he figured this was his best chance to find out for certain how accurate his guessing was.

 “That good, huh?”